SalimMersally/design-pattern/src/main/java/com/salim/structural/decorator/README.md

 ﻿# Decorator

 The decorator pattern is a way to add additional functionality to an object by wrapping it in a "decorator" object.
-This allows yous to dynamically modify an object at runtime without having to change its original code.
+This allows you to dynamically modify an object at runtime without having to change its original code.

 ## Decorator vs Inheritance